alessandroleite/formulaj/README.md

 FormulaJ is a multithreading Java library for evaluating mathematical expressions.
 It supports +, -, *, ^, and % operators, boolean expressions, a short expression format (2x + 3y), and variables.
 It includes a standard library with 20 mathematical functions, that can delegate unknown functions or symbols.
 Users can create and use their own custom functions in an easy way.

 <h2 id="features">Features</h2>

-  * Variables can be used in expressions.
-  * FormulaJ supports the usage of implict variables.
+  * Expressions may have variables
+  * Supports the use of implicit variables; e.g., sum ("x + y * z ^ x", 1, 2, 3)
+  * Supports nested functions
-  * FormulaJ comes with a standard library with 20 mathematical functions.
+  * FormulaJ comes with a standard library with 20 mathematical functions
-  * Users can create and use their own custom functions.
+  * Users can create and use their own custom functions
-  * Users can provide and use their own custom expression evalutor.
+  * Users can provide and use their own custom expression evaluator
-  * An expression can be associated to a variable; e.g. c = a * b.
+  * An expression can be associated to a variable; e.g., c = a * b

 <h2 id="usage">How to use it?</h2>